About Us

 Through our work, the SFA aims to minimise the environmental impact of cashmere, safeguard livelihoods and ensure high animal welfare standards.
 We work with the end-to-end supply chain, connecting livestock herders to brands and retailers in the global fashion industry.

-The SFA Cashmere Standard outlines five global principles for responsible cashmere production:
+The SFA Cashmere Standard outlines five global principles for responsible cashmere production, click on the icons below to learn more about each of these key principles:

 EFFECTIVE MANAGEMENT